syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

 chart.Series.Add(series2)
 {% endhighlight %}

-> Note: Syncfusion Chart also supports rendering combination of multiple series.
+N> Syncfusion Chart also supports rendering combination of multiple series.

 After you add the series, you can add ItemSource, XBindingPath and YBindingPath APIs, to populate your data to the chart.